 With their advantages in reliability and fuel economy, why aren't diesel engines used in all cars?
 Diesel and gas appeal to different drivers, and diesel isn't appropriate for all situations.
 Diesel performs best over long distances at highway speed but not as well in stop-and-start traffic, for instance.

+Get more information about how to decide whether you should buy a diesel car.
 Alternatively, if you're looking for the most energy/fuel-efficient vehicles for city driving, you might consider a plug-in hybrid or electric vehicle.
 Learn more about the differences between hybrid vs. electric cars.